edmomot/edmomot.github.io/_posts/2023-11-12-seal-sawstop.md

 ![table saw left side with extension board cut]({{site.baseurl}}/images/seal-sawstop/20231023_112922.jpg)

-Drilled some holes for bolts and used a forstener bit to recess the bolt head to be flush with the surface.
+Drilled some holes for bolts and used a forstner bit to recess the bolt head to be flush with the surface.

 ![table saw left side extension board with holes drilled]({{site.baseurl}}/images/seal-sawstop/20231023_113633.jpg)